 Ibiza has a global reputation as a centre for electronic music and sees an influx of tourists to the each year hoping to dance the night away in some of the most impressive nightclubs on the planet.

 However, Ibiza is not only about nightclubs, and for many it is a paradise family destination.
 This is no surprise, as it contains a wealth of gorgeous unspoiled beaches where children can play and swim in safety, first class hotel accommodation and areas of the island have been developed specifically for the family market.
 For example, most hotels offer child safe play parks with climbing frames, trampolines and bouncy castles.
-Whatever you are looking for, there are different experiences to suit every taste (for a detailed breakdown of more Ibiza experiences, try this guide).
+Whatever you are looking for, there are different experiences to suit every taste.

 Beaches and water sports